 Lifespan of Garden Spiders

-Honestly, this one sort of depends on where they’re located, as well as the sex of the spider.
+Honestly, a garden spider lifespan depends on where it’s located, as well as the sex of the spider.

 Typically, a male spider will often die after mating with a female, since he either gets eaten or his life is just up.